rianaandrianome/career-portfolio-gasby-react/README.md

 ## Including your data
 Choose a method to include your data in the app:
-- using a json file : Create a Json file to store a data in the "src/data" folder.
+- using a json file : Create a JSON file to store your data in the "src/data" folder.
 - importing data from a CMS: add the corresponding plugin in your gatsby-config.js file

 ## Installation, building and serving the app